 The Reentry Simulation simulates the struggles and challenges faced by individuals who are transitioning from incarceration back into society.

 The goal of this simulation is for participants to gain an understanding of the significant obstacles faced by men and women attempting to navigate the system upon their release from incarceration and returning home to their communities.
-To walk in the shoes of one who is returning home gives invaluable insight for professionals who are tasked with helping those individuals achieve a successful reentry back into society.
+To walk in the shoes of one who is returning home gives invaluable insight for professionals who are tasked with helping those individuals achieve a successful reentry.

 This simulation gives us visibility into the perspectives of the returning citizens who we are tasked to help.
 Our aim is to represent a realistic landscape of what these individuals face when coming home.
-By experiencing these complex obstacles and barriers which these individuals must navigate, we not only gain visibility into the individuals perspectives but also discover innovative ways to help these individuals succeed.
+By experiencing these complex obstacles and barriers that these individuals must navigate, we not only gain visibility into the individuals perspectives but also discover innovative ways to help these individuals succeed.
 The simulation is applicable to all groups who are trying to reenter society and can accommodate the training needs of other agencies and organizations.
-Recently, we have developed a version which parallels the experience of 18 year olds who are “Aging Out” of the foster care system.
-It was not until recently that we realized that the needs of children leaving foster care are almost identical to people returning home from prison.

-To schedule a reentry simulation in the Northern District of West Virginia, contact Ashley Lough at Ashley.Lough@usdoj.gov.
-If you are outside of the district, and are interested in the simulation, please email Ashley.Lough@usdoj.gov.
-Simualtion materials and information can be distributed.
-Scheduling simulations outside of the distirct will be approved on a case-by-case basis.
+To schedule a FREE reentry simulation in the Northern District of West Virginia, contact Ashley Lough at Ashley.Lough@usdoj.gov.
 We appreciate your interest in this simulation and look forward to speaking with you.

-To download the materials you need to create your own reentry simulation kit, click here:
+Simulation materials can be downloaded free of charge.
+To download the materials that you need to create your reentry simulation kit, click here: